-The IEA is made up of 28 member countries.
+The IEA is made up of 30 member countries.
 Before becoming a member country of the IEA, a candidate country must demonstrate that it has:

-To be a member country of the IEA, a country must be a member country of the OECD.
+A candidate country must be a member country of the OECD.
 However, membership in the OECD does not automatically result in membership in the IEA.
-Chile, Estonia, Iceland, Israel, Mexico and Slovenia are member countries of the OECD but not of the IEA.
-In order to become a member country of the IEA, countries must meet certain requirements.
-(See above).
-Chile and Estonia, however, are currently candidate countries of the IEA.
+As of 2018, Chile, Iceland, Israel, Latvia and Slovenia are OECD member countries but not part of the IEA; Chile is currently a candidate country for IEA membership and seven countries – Brazil, China, India, Indonesia, Morocco, Singapore, and Thailand are Association countries.

 For the latest IEA review of a member country's energy policies, see the individual country's listing in the adjacent list.
 See also: World Energy Statistics 2017, World Energy Balances 2017, World Energy Statistics and Balances 2017 and Key World Energy Statistics.

 The European Union also participates in the work of the IEA.
 See Energy Policies of IEA Countries: European Union – 2014.
 See also Europe's Energy Portal.

 To read about IEA engagement with non-member countries, click here.